GerHobbelt/owemdjee/README.md

 - **pylene** [📁](./pylene) [🌐](https://github.com/GerHobbelt/pylene) -- Pylene is a fork of [Olena](http://www.lrde.epita.fr/olena), an image processing library targeting genericity and efficiency.
 It provided mostly Mathematical Morphology building blocs for image processing pipelines.
 - **rotate_detection** [📁](./rotate_detection) [🌐](https://github.com/GerHobbelt/rotate_detection) -- angle rotation detection on scanned documents.
 Designed for embedding in systems using tesseract OCR.
 The detection algorithm based on [Rényi entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).
 - **scantailor** [📁](./scantailor) [🌐](https://github.com/GerHobbelt/scantailor-advanced) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the *ScanTailor Featured* and *ScanTailor Enhanced* versions, brings new ones and fixes.
 ScanTailor is an interactive post-processing tool for scanned pages.
 It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
-- **simd-imgproc** [📁](./simd-imgproc) [🌐](https://github.com/GerHobbelt/Simd) --   The Simd Library is an image processing and machine learning library designed for C and C++ programmers.
+- **simd-imgproc** [📁](./simd-imgproc) [🌐](https://github.com/GerHobbelt/Simd) -- the Simd Library is an image processing and machine learning library designed for C and C++ programmers.
 It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection (HAAR and LBP classifier cascades) and classification, neural network.

   The algorithms are optimized, using different SIMD CPU extensions where available.
 The library supports following CPU extensions: SSE, AVX, AVX-512 and AMX for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC (big-endian), NEON for ARM.